The Parable Puzzle – Matthew 13

 ‘Hearing you will hear and shall not understand,

-And seeing you will see and not perceive;’ Matthew 13:13-14 NKJV
+And seeing you will see and not perceive;’ Matthew 13:13-14 (NKJV

-There have been different interpretations given to these five parables over the years.
+There have been several different interpretations given to these five parables over the years.
 Some are seemingly contradictory.
-Which is the correct interpretation that Jesus intended?
+Which one is the correct interpretation that Jesus intended?
 Could there be more than one “right” answer?
 Possibly.

 Here are the five parables that Jesus gave right after explaining the first two, the Parable of the Sower and the Parable of the Wheat and the Tares:

 31 Another parable He put forth to them, saying: “The kingdom of heaven is like a mustard seed, which a man took and sowed in his field, 32 which indeed is the least of all the seeds; but when it is grown it is greater than the herbs and becomes a tree, so that the birds of the air come and nest in its branches.”
-Matthew 13:31-32 NKJV
+Matthew 13:31-32 (NKJV)

 33 Another parable He spoke to them: “The kingdom of heaven is like leaven, which a woman took and hid in three measures of meal till it was all leavened.”
-Matthew 13:33 NKJV
+Matthew 13:33 (NKJV)

 44 “Again, the kingdom of heaven is like treasure hidden in a field, which a man found and hid; and for joy over it he goes and sells all that he has and buys that field.
-Matthew 13:44 NKJV
+Matthew 13:44 (NKJV)

 45 “Again, the kingdom of heaven is like a merchant seeking beautiful pearls, 46 who, when he had found one pearl of great price, went and sold all that he had and bought it.
-Matthew 13:45-46 NKJV
+Matthew 13:45-46 (NKJV)

 47 “Again, the kingdom of heaven is like a dragnet that was cast into the sea and gathered some of every kind, 48 which, when it was full, they drew to shore; and they sat down and gathered the good into vessels, but threw the bad away.
 49 So it will be at the end of the age.
 The angels will come forth, separate the wicked from among the just, 50 and cast them into the furnace of fire.
 There will be wailing and gnashing of teeth.”
-Matthew 13:47-50 NKJV
+Matthew 13:47-50 (NKJV)

 The last parable seems relatively straightforward, but what about the first four?
 Why are they given and what do they mean?